Deep1454/EventBooking_101/README.md

 - PostgreSQL
 - MongoDB
 - Docker
+- Keycloak
+- Kafka
+- Swagger
 - pgAdmin

 ## Architecture
-This project follows a microservices architecture, where each service is responsible for a specific business capability.
-The services communicate through REST APIs and enabling scalability.
+This project follows a microservices architecture, where each service handles a specific business capability and communicates with others through REST APIs or Kafka.
+This modular architecture ensures scalability, flexibility, and maintainability.

+Microservices:
 - UserService: Manages user accounts and authentication.
 - RoomService: Handles room availability and bookings.
 - BookingService: Manages the booking process and links users to rooms.
 - EventService: Manage events and their details.
-- ApprovalService: Manages the approval process for event requests.
+- ApprovalService: Facilitates the approval process for events and enforces role-based permissions.

+Communication and Resilience:
+- Spring Cloud Gateway: Acts as an API Gateway to route and secure microservice requests.
+- Kafka with Schema Registry: Enables event-driven communication between services, ensuring schema compatibility.
+- Resilience4J: Implements Circuit Breaker patterns to handle service failures gracefully.

 ## Installation
 To set up the project locally, follow these steps: